everactive/network-manager/docs/configure-wifi-connections.md

 $ nmcli c up <name>
 ```

-Similarly to the previous examples <name> is an arbitrary name given to the
+Similarly to the previous examples &lt;name&gt; is an arbitrary name given to the
-connection and <password> is te password to the network.
+connection and &lt;password&gt; is te password to the network.
 It needs to have
 between 8-63 characters or 64 hexadecimal chcracters in order to specify a full
 256-bit key.